Assay office: Bahrain assay office

 The two sections of the Directorate deal with all aspects of gemmology and precious metal assaying and have existed for over a decade.
 The Assay Office was established in 1979 via Amiri Decree No.19 and the Gem & Pearl Testing Laboratory followed in 1990 via Amiri Decree No. 10.

 Both sections were amongst the first to be established in the Middle East and since their establishment they have developed a positive reputation within the Middle East and beyond.

 Japanese assay office

-There is one assay office at Saitama: the Saitama blanch of Japan Mint.
-Japan Mint has assayed and hallmarked from 1929, and the Saitama blanch moved from Tokyo in 2016.
+Japan has one assay office, situated at the Saitama branch of Japan Mint in Saitama Prefecture.
+Japan Mint has assayed and hallmarked from 1929, and the Saitama branch moved from Tokyo in 2016.
 Japanese hallmarking is optional.
 Gold, silver and platinum are subject to assay.
 The articles combined with the golden parts and the platinum parts are hallmarked with special marks.